Create AI videos with 230+ avatars in 140+ languages.

 6. Edit slides, script, and visuals

-This is where I spend the most time - but it's also where the magic happens.
+This is where I spend the most time—but it's also where the magic happens.
 Synthesia makes it easy to edit the script for each scene, add images or video clips, and incorporate your own branding elements.

 I've developed a habit of previewing each scene after editing it.
 This helps me catch awkward phrasing or pacing issues before generating the final video.
 Adding short pauses between key points makes the narration sound more natural and gives viewers time to absorb information.

-7. Add translations or captions (optional)
+7. Add translations or captions (optional but recommended)

 Even for English-only videos, I include captions.
 They improve accessibility and are helpful for viewers watching without sound (which, let's be honest, is how many people consume content these days).